zammad/zammad-admin-documentation/manage/organizations/index.rst

 Organizations
 =============

-Depending on your organization’s IT capabilities, organizations can be managed individually or in bulk.
+Organizations can be managed individually via UI, via CSV import or the API.

 .. figure:: /images/manage/organizations/general-view-of-a-busy-organization.png
    :alt: Creating and editing users directly in the Admin Panel